Creating Your Adoption Hospital Plan

 Giving birth can be a physically and emotionally challenging event!
 You might be nervous as you get ready for delivery.
 When you add an adoption plan into the mix, things can become even more overwhelming.

 That’s why Lifetime encourages you to create an adoption hospital plan ahead of time.
 This plan will say what role you’d like the adoptive couple to have, and how you want the delivery to take place.
-Here’s some info so that you can make a hospital plan that works for you!
+Here’s some info so that you can make an adoption hospital plan that works for you!

 To get started, ask yourself these three questions: